TheOdinProject/curriculum/ruby/computer_science/time_complexity.md

 The time complexity of this algorithm is `O(N)` As the data size increases the number of steps of our algorithm increases at the same rate.

-Let's look at another version
+Let's look at another version.

 ~~~ruby
 def odd_numbers(max_number)